Yolky’s Adventure – a Real to Cyber Adventure from Offline to Online

 Why Yolky; how did that silly name come about?

 Way back in 2004 I had been reading about domain names from a website.
 Here is an excellent current write-up all about domain names.
 That original article some sixteen years ago implied a domain goldrush was happening.
 Sort of like the gold rush of 1849 over 100 years ago.
 That website thought there would be a rush in registering a good domain name.

 I thought they probably had it right.
 There might be sort of a rush of the best domain names being gobbled up by domain investors.
 I figured that since a domain name could only be owned by one person or a single company, eventually the best ones would be registered rather quickly.

 So as someone interested in the web, but with little experience, I blindly registered some 700 domain names.
 It was over a period of about two years.
 This essentially started Yolky’s adventure online.
 Two of those domains I actually paid to get through a service selling dropped domains.
 That is, domains where people didn’t renew their domain registration.

 I bought and registered yolky.com and another domain, I believe was waeg.com.
 Waeg was an old fashion English name of a bird like a seagull.
 I put up a small site about birds some years ago, but took it down later after having no time to maintain it.

-I sold Waeg.com a couple of years ago.
+I sold Waeg.com a few years ago.
 That original $69 investment plus registration fees turned into about a 2500% profit investment.

 I had visions of yolky being a cartoon character.
 Later I wanted to make an anime comic strip with yolky being the main character.
 That never happened.
 I could never find an artist to do it for me.
 So it goes.